SamGanYX/GreenGrub/README.md

 - **SpringBoot** for backend.
 - **Nutrition APIs** + custom/third-party emissions database such as **fatsecret**.

+## Operational Usecases

+- **User Login**: User can log into app via setting a username and password.
+- **Scanning Barcodes**: Can scan the barcodes of foods and add them to the list of foods that the user wants information of.
+- **Selective Listing**: Can choose to remove any unwanted/old scanned foods on the list; gives the user the option to update the list however they want.
+- **Climate Information**: User can obtain climate impact information regarding the foods they scanned and have on their list.
+- **Navigation**: Can navigate from login page to scanning page to Foods Listed page to Food information fluidly.

 ## ⚠️ Risks

 - Emissions data for processed foods is hard to calculate.
 - Solution: Use **relative scoring** based on key ingredients instead of exact carbon values.
 Over time we can modify the algorithm to be more accurate.

+## 📋 Running

+- Clone the repository
+- Make sure you have Git, Node, Expo, Maven, Java, and Typescript installed
+- In the backend folder create a .bashrc file.
+This file has all our secret keys so we will refrain from posting these
+- In bash type source .bashrc for Mac, and use git bash for Windows
+- In the backend folder this line will run the backend: mvn spring-boot:run
+- In the frontend folder this line will run the frontend: npm install; npm start
+- To test backend type "mvn test" in the backend folder
+- To test frontend type "npm run test" in the frontend folder